TheGiga/discord_minecraft-server/README.md

 # Minecraft Server Manager in Discord yeah
-will add readme when never
+will add readme later :)